Citrix Universal Print Server

 - When adding a printer by name or address, you can provide an HTTP/SOAP port number for the print server.
 That port number becomes a part of the printer name and appears in displays.

 - If the Citrix Universal print driver usage policy setting specifies that universal printing must be used, the Universal print driver name appears when selecting a printer.
 The Windows Print Provider cannot use the Universal print driver.

 The Citrix Print Provider does not support client-side rendering.

 For more information about the Universal Print Server, see CTX200328.

 Auto-created client printers

 These universal printing solutions are provided for client printers:

-The Citrix Universal Printer might not work for all user devices or Citrix Receivers in your environment.
+The Citrix Universal Printer might not work for all user devices or Citrix Workspace apps in your environment.
 The Citrix Universal Printer requires a Windows environment and does not support the Citrix Offline Plug-in or applications that are streamed to the client.
 Consider using auto-created client printers and the Universal print driver for such environments.